ftessier/needs-report/needs-report/metrology-needs/industrial-material/D.05.3-sterilization-medical.md

 the user with an incoherent metrology system and renders the user subject to competing vendor claims.

-The International Atomic Energy Agency’s Collaborating Center for Radiation Processing and Industrial Dosimetry has conducted two inter-laboratory studies involving nine laboratories.
+The International Atomic Energy Agency's Collaborating Center for Radiation Processing and Industrial Dosimetry has conducted two inter-laboratory studies involving nine laboratories.
 These inter-laboratory tests showed that only alanine dosimeters would be suitable as reference and transfer dosimeters